Hatch Projects

 The Accountability and Reporting office in CAES Business Services is responsible for processing all Hatch Research Projects and assists faculty of the College of Agricultural and Environmental Sciences in preparation and submission of research project proposals through appropriate channels to USDA.
 Read more about developing and reporting against a Hatch project.

-Every person with a faculty appointment with the Georgia Agricultural Experiment Station (AES) must be a part of one or more approved research projects.
+Every person with a faculty appointment (has a Research % to their appointment AND is paid with hard money) with the Georgia Agricultural Experiment Station (AES) must be a part of one or more approved research projects.
 This includes faculty from CAES and FACS.

 Within six months after an initial faculty appointment to the Agricultural Experiment Station, but no later than nine months following the appointment date, one or more thoroughly developed and peer reviewed research projects must be submitted to the Accountability Office.